Feminisation of the workplace: Sports

-In the United States, women are seen as 'ill-equipped' to participate in sports, and their involvement was viewed as unfeminine and undesirable.
+In the United States, women were seen as 'ill-equipped' to participate in sports, and their involvement was viewed as unfeminine and undesirable.

 Today, women represent forty-one per cent of high school athletes and thirty-seven per cent of college athletes.
 Increasing numbers of women are participating in sports at the professional level as well.
 The passage of Title IX sparked the increase in women participating in sports throughout high school and college in the United States.
 Title IX of the 1972 Educational Amendments Act prohibits discrimination based on gender to any educational programme receiving federal funding.
 Since the passage of Title IX, women in collegiate sports has increased dramatically.
 In 1981 the number of women participating in collegiate sports was 74,329, and by 2001, that number increased to 150,916.
 In addition, the number of female participants have increased from about twenty-five per cent of the student athlete population to forty-two per cent.
 Before 1972 and the passage of Title IX, women were, for the most part, absent from sports in high school.
 In 1972 only one in twenty-seven women participated in high school sports, but by 1998 that statistic became one in three.
 Following the passage of Title IX, the number of girls participating in athletics rose from 294,015 to 817,073.
 After only six years that number increased even more to over two million girls getting involved in high school sports.
 Prior to 1972 girls only made up seven per cent of student athletes and that number rose to thirty-two per cent in 1978.
 This was a momentous time for women in sports because there was finally more representation across the board.
 Compared to women, one in two males participate in high school sports.

 After the passing of Title IX, the number of women managing and coaching sports in general has decreased.
 The number of women in administrative positions within sports declined seventeen per cent from 1972 to 1987.
 It was also found that in Texas schools women only made up six per cent of the athletic directors and that in Florida only thirteen per cent were women.
 In addition to administrative positions, women coaches have seen a significant decline in count after Title IX was passed.
 In 1973, women coaches were at an all-time high of around eighty per cent, but over the next ten years that number rapidly declined to around forty per cent despite the increasing opportunities for women.
 Ever since Title IX was passed, female head coaches have been harder and harder to find, especially from 1977 to 1982, when there was a thirty-six per cent decrease.
 This issue has still not improved much since 1972, even though Title IX was implemented to prevent this from happening.